DAVA INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Endava Plc Investors With Losses Have Opportunity To Lead Class Action Lawsui...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Endava plc (“Endava” or“the Company”) (NYSE: DAVA) and certain of its officers.
+NEW YORK, Aug.
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Endava plc ("Endava" or "the Company") (NYSE: DAVA ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Endava securities between May 23, 2023, and February 28, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/DAVA .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Endava securities between May 23, 2023, and February 28, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/DAVA .

 Case Details